guardianproject/info/content/archive/gnupg.md

 ### Command Line Usage

 If you want to use the command line, the easiest way to get started with GPG is to install Android Terminal Emulator.
-GPG will automatically configure Android Terminal Emulator as long as you have the &#8220;_Allow PATH extensions_&#8221; settings enabled.
+GPG will automatically configure Android Terminal Emulator as long as you have the "_Allow PATH extensions_" settings enabled.
 Get the <a href="https://play.google.com/store/apps/details?id=jackpal.androidterm" target="_blank">Android Terminal Emulator</a>.

 ### Source